Lima Corporate: History

 In 2016, EQT, with Hansjörg Wyss as the co-investor, completed the acquisition process for a majority share of LimaCorporate.

-In 2018, LimaCorporate acquired TechMah Medical LLC, a medical device software company located in Tennessee (USA), to offer digital applications that complement their hardware portfolio.

-In 2019, LimaCorporate and the Hospital for Special Surgery (HSS) announced the foundation of the first additive manufacturing 3D printing facility for custom complex implants in a hospital setting.
+In 2018, LimaCorporate acquired TechMah Medical LLC, a medical device software company located in the United States.
+In 2019, LimaCorporate and the Hospital for Special Surgery (HSS) announced the foundation of an additive manufacturing 3D printing facility in a hospital setting.
 LimaCorporate announced the completion of a distribution agreement with G21 S.r.l. to supply cement spacer molds for the shoulder, hip and knee as well as antibiotic-loaded bone cement.
 Additionally, the company entered into an agreement with Dedienne Santé S.a.s. to distribute dual mobility acetabular cups in the European Economic Area (EEA) and Switzerland.

-In 2020, LimaCorporate inaugurated new spaces entirely dedicated to 3D Printing and advanced testing at its HQ campus of San Daniele del Friuli, Udine, Italy.
-These new facilities include the Research & Innovation Center (R&I Center) and the Advanced Laboratory for Testing and Analysis (ATLAs).
+In 2020, LimaCorporate inaugurated spaces for 3D Printing at its headquarter campus of San Daniele del Friuli, Italy.
 In the same year, LimaCorporate became the first Italian company to obtain the EU Quality Management System Certificate under Medical Devices Regulation (MDR) for Class III Custom-Made devices.

-On March 24, 2021, LimaCorporate opened the ProMade PoC Center for Complex Orthopedic Solutions at the Hospital for Special Surgery (HSS), the first industry-owned and operated design and 3D printing center on hospital grounds.
-Located at the HSS main campus in New York City, the ProMade PoC (Point of Care) Center is LimaCorporate's first US-based, FDA-regulated commercial manufacturing facility delivering faster and more accessible care for U.S. patients requiring patient-specific solutions for their complex orthopedic conditions.
+On March 24, 2021, LimaCorporate opened the ProMade PoC Center for Complex Orthopedic Solutions at the Hospital for Special Surgery (HSS).

-In 2022, LimaCorporate's Modular Shoulder System celebrates 20 years of (commercial) life.
-In January, Lima Canada officially opened as a legal entity.
-In February, the LimaCorporate Advanced Laboratory for Testing and Analysis (ATLAs) was accredited ISO 17025 by Accredia.

-Products & technologies

-Since 2007, LimaCorporate has been a pioneer in the 3D printing of standard and custom implants for orthopedic applications.
-They have conceived, produced and patented Trabecular Titanium technology, the next generation in additive manufacturing, and benefits from over ten years of clinical experience with 3D printed implants.

-On the Digital front, LimaCorporate is developing Smart SPACE a 3D digital pre-operative and intra-operative surgical guidance platform which uses AI and machine learning to advance the platform digital suite supporting all algorithms behind LimaCorporate solutions.